RafalSkolasinski/seldon-experiments/README.md

 # Playground environment

-If not specified otherwise, I use [Kubernetes](https://kubernetes.io/) cluster v1.15.6 deployed with [Kind](https://kind.sigs.k8s.io/):
+If not specified otherwise, I use [Kubernetes](https://kubernetes.io/) cluster v1.15.6.

+An easy way to get it up and running is [Kind](https://kind.sigs.k8s.io/):

     kind create cluster --image kindest/node:v1.15.6 --name experiments